neondatabase/neon/docs/rfcs/028-pageserver-migration.md

 The _AttachedMulti_ state simply disables deletions.
 These will be enqueued in `RemoteTimelineClient` until the control plane transitions the node into AttachedSingle, which unblocks deletions.
+Other remote storage operations such as uploads are not blocked.

 AttachedMulti is not required for data safety, only to preserve availability on pageservers running with stale generations.